01-edu/public/subjects/user-experience/piscine-ui/colors-and-moodboard/README.md

 **Tips:**

-- The font is RAJDANHI.
+- The font is RAJDHANI.
 - The frame is Android 360 x 640px.
 - Pay attention to the global aspect of the file.
 It must be clear, simple and easy to read.
 You can get inspiration [canva](https://www.canva.com/) but don’t overload your design with too much details!